rapid7/metasploit-framework/Committer-Keys.md

  * tell him your Key ID over some mechanism (IRC, Skype, etc
  * post it to https://gist.github.com under your GitHub account.

-If you are near by, he'll ask you to confirm your KeyID in meatspace, using unique biometric and contextual data to verify your identity.
+If you are near by, he'll ask you to confirm your Key ID in meatspace, using unique biometric and contextual data to verify your identity.
 If not, he'll e-mail you, using that key and a known e-mail address, and expect your response.

 This constitutes verification that your key is, in fact, yours.
 Please set a reasonable expiration date (18 months is recommended), key length (2048 or better), and use good sense when managing your private key availability.